AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-custom-test-workflow-plugins.md

     App.AddPlugin<AssociatedTestCaseExtension>();
 }
 ```
-It doesn't need to be added multiple times as will happen here with the **TestInit** method.
+It doesn't need to be added multiple times as it will happen here with the **TestInit** method.
 Usually this is done in the **TestsInitialize** file in the **AssemblyInitialize** method.

 Screenshot and Video Generation Plug-ins
 ---------------------------------------
-Your plug-ins can plug in the screenshots and video generation on fail.
+Your plug-ins can run the screenshots and video generation on fail.
 To do a post-screenshot generation action, implement the **IScreenshotPlugin** interface and add your logic to **ScreenshotGenerated** method.
 To do a post-video generation action, implement the **IVideoPlugin** interface and add your logic to **VideoGenerated** method.
 Bellow you can find a sample usage from BELLATRIX Allure plug-in.